WavSLM: Single-Stream Speech Language Modeling via WavLM Distillation: WavSLM

+This formulation reduces the number of autoregressive steps required during generation, leading to faster inference while preserving high-resolution tokenization at the input.
+Additionally, it decouples temporal resolution from modeling efficiency: while the tokenizer produces fine-grained tokens, the effective downsampling factor can be controlled at the language modeling level via the chunk size, rather than being fixed by the tokenizer architecture.

-To enable real-time and unbounded speech generation, WavSLM employs a sliding-window attention mechanism, restricting each prediction step to attend only to a fixed-length context of past tokens.
+To enable real-time and unbounded speech generation, we employ a sliding-window attention mechanism, restricting each prediction step to attend only to a fixed-length context of past tokens.
 This bounds memory usage and computational complexity, allowing speech to be generated continuously with constant latency.